noahyor/noahyor.github.io/documents/law.md

 These shall be the rules regarding warfare:
 1. Groups may declare war on each other whenever they wish, unless specified otherwise (*see* section 5.8)
 2. The groups who declare war must state their war goals clearly to all involved and to the moderators (tauisthecircle and Mini_rex42)
-3. While in war, section 1.1, 1.2, and 1.6 do not apply.
+3. While in war, section 1.2 and 1.6 do not apply.
+4. Territory of other players cannot be destroyed while they are offline.
+5. Otherwise, destruction of teritory is unfettered.
-4. War may be resolved by treaty (*see* section 7) or surrender only.
+6. War may be resolved by treaty (*see* section 7) or surrender only.
-5. Surrendering will automatically make the war goals of the victor reality.
+7. Surrendering will automatically make the war goals of the victor reality.

 # 7. Treaties
 These shall be the rules regarding treaties: